 In this brief book I'm going to share with you what is working to get to buyers.
-Originally some of this was part of a Ted-like presentation I did for the Sales Acceleration Summit.
-Then, I decided to expand it, and share it with everyone by putting it into this ebook.

 These ideas and tips are a combination of my own-those I practice, test, and teach to my clients-and those that have been submitted to me from people like you out in the trenches.